sliv2001/education_site/doc/README.md

 - Users: table, containing data about each user.
 Intended to be managed by internal Django means.
 - Learning rate: table, containing statistics for each country and each user.
 It must include:
     - number of times the country was shown
-    - percentage of correctly answered test questions for the country
+    - number of correctly answered test questions for the country
+    - total number of tests where the country appeared